chromium/chromium/content/test/data/accessibility/readme.md

 If you are adding a new events test, remember to add a corresponding test case for Android, see more info below.

-## More details on DumpAccessibilityEvents tests
+## More details on DumpAccessibilityEventsTest tests

-These tests are similar to `DumpAccessibilityTree` tests in that they first load an HTML document, then dump something, then compare the output to an expectation file.
+These tests are similar to `DumpAccessibilityTreeTest` tests in that they first load an HTML document, then dump something, then compare the output to an expectation file.
 The difference is that what's dumped is accessibility events that are fired.